ngxs/store/publication/2023-09-30_announcing_ngxs_3_9/article.md

 ## Plugin Improvements

-**Router Plugin**

-The router plugin exposes some of its internal API implementations to allow library authors to experiment with potential extensions.
+The plugins exposes some of its internal API implementations to allow library authors to experiment with potential extensions.
 However, keep in mind that these API implementations are not part of the official API, but rather an internals API.
 This means that they could be changed at any time in the future.
+Let's see some of their details:

+> _Please note the `barred O` symbol which denotes it's not part of the official API_

+**Router Plugin**

 The exposed tokens and function are: